Marc Benioff Sells 725 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of Salesforce stock in a transaction dated Wednesday, March 15th.
-The stock was sold at an average price of $181.28, for a total value of $131,428.00.
-Following the completion of the sale, the chief executive officer now owns 27,753,609 shares of the company’s stock, valued at $5,031,174,239.52.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of the stock in a transaction on Friday, March 17th.
+The shares were sold at an average price of $185.49, for a total value of $134,480.25.
+Following the completion of the transaction, the chief executive officer now owns 27,753,609 shares in the company, valued at $5,148,016,933.41.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

 Marc Benioff also recently made the following trade(s):